Ed Pinkham (American football): Western Michigan University (2013 to 2017)

 When Pinkham coached at Western Michigan University, the team had the third-ranked scoring defense in the Mid-American Conference at 25 points per game and second in total defense at 371 yards per game.
 They ranked 15th nationally in scoring defense (19.8 points per game), 26th in total defense (353.6 yards per game) and tied for first in turnover margin (plus-18), and helped lead the team to a 13–0 season.

 Revival of UMass (2017 to 2018)

 Pinkham begin coaching at UMass in 2017 as their new defensive coordinator.
 The team went 4–8 in 2017, their best record in five years.
 Pinkham has received good reviews both from his players and outside observers for helping to turn the Minutemen around.
 His time at UMass saw the program record its most wins in back-to-back seasons in its seven-year history as an FBS member, while also collecting its first win over a team from one of the power-five conferences.

-Today (2019 to present)
+Later years (2019 to 2021)

-Pinkham entered his first season as the Red Wolves’ interior defensive line coach in 2019.
+Pinkham entered his first season as the Arkansas State Red Wolves interior defensive line coach in 2019.
 He was released on October 16, 2020.
 He coached for the Alphas in The Spring League in 2021.